Updated July 31, 2023

 |Money refers to the actual value of goods or services that are traded for||Currency is just a medium that we keep in our pockets to increase our purchasing power and to make day to day payments in our lives|

 |Money has intrinsic value||Currency does not have intrinsic value|

 Money vs Currency are often used interchangeably and it is very difficult to draw a thin line of difference between the two.
-Money has certain features like it should be divisible, durable, portable which currency does not have.
-Currency is simply a form of paper which numbers of it.
+Money has certain features like it should be divisible, durable, portable which currently does not have.
+Currency is simply a form of paper that numbers it.
 Currency, however, can perform the above function but it cannot perform the one important function that money does that is currency cannot act as a store of value.

-This has been a guide to the top difference between Money vs Currency Here we also discuss the Money vs Currency key differences with infographics and comparison table.
+This has been a guide to the top difference between Money vs Currency.
+Here we also discuss the Money vs Currency key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –